strang3nt/nvim-config/README.md

 effort, as such, this README might be a little behind the current state of the repository.

-> Everything in this repository is done with intention and purpose.
-> I will not include things I do not fully understand
-> (or almost fully :) ).

 ## Requirements

 - neovim (0.11+)